EnsmingerLab/iBFG-Y2H/README.md

 1_+His_1_DnDn_QC_counts.tsv
 </pre>

 Download all four counts.csv files (-HIS up, -HIS down, +HIS up and +HIS down) samples to a directory that will be used for scoring.
 Then just follow along with the R script and files in the directory included.
+You need to hhave the working directory be set to the directory with counts files, and you need to have a seperate directory with the barcodes_V3.csv, lib directory, and res directory.
+See examples provided.
 The analyze_cluster_output.R describes which files are required.